#WattsNextEU

 The Electrification Alliance is pleased to invite you to “Watt’s Next: The Electric Pathway to a Competitive, Secure Industry in Europe”—a high-level conference bringing together policymakers, industry pioneers, and innovators.
 Our speakers will discuss how to break down persistent barriers and unlock Europe’s potential for secure, competitive, and sustainable growth.

-The Electrification Ladder: A Framework for Progress
+The Electrification Staircase: A Framework for Progress

 Participation is limited to 150 attendees.
 Please click here to register now: